geoboxers/thatsDEM2/README.md

 > scons -Q

 ```

-That's it!
 Use --debug for a debug build.
-Will require Mingw64 on Windows (setup a proper environment or run from shell)
+Will require Mingw64 on Windows (setup a proper environment or run from a Mingw64 shell)